gopytsrs/snippets-frontend/README.md

 - **[Vite](https://vitejs.dev/)**

-  - Vite is used as the development and bundler of choice in this project, it provides much quicker build times compared to `create-react-app` and also provides templates which can be extended and used easily and other features to improve developer experience such as Hot Module Reloading.
+  - Vite is used as the development environment and bundler of choice in this project, it provides much quicker build times compared to `create-react-app` and also provides templates which can be extended and used easily.
+It also includes other features to improve developer experience such as Hot Module Reloading.

 - **[Vercel](https://vercel.com/)**